soft-machine/saundoshiti/README.md

 | RST_A| 15    | GPIO22     |
 | RST_B| 18    | GPIO24     |
 | RST_C| 22    | GPIO25     |

-## Usage
-Import the class by importing MFRC522 in the top of your script.

 ## License
 This code and examples are licensed under the GNU Lesser General Public License 3.0.